openstack/openstack-manuals/doc/config-ref-rst/source/tables/cinder-solidfire.rst

      - (PortOpt) SolidFire API port.
 Useful if the device api is behind a proxy on a different port.
    * - ``sf_emulate_512`` = ``True``
      - (BoolOpt) Set 512 byte emulation on volume creation;
+   * - ``sf_enable_vag`` = ``False``
+     - (BoolOpt) Utilize volume access groups on a per-tenant basis.
    * - ``sf_enable_volume_mapping`` = ``True``
      - (BoolOpt) Create an internal mapping of volume IDs and account.
 Optimizes lookups and performance at the expense of memory, very large deployments may want to consider setting to False.
    * - ``sf_svip`` = ``None``
      - (StrOpt) Overrides default cluster SVIP with the one specified.
 This is required or deployments that have implemented the use of VLANs for iSCSI networks in their cloud.
    * - ``sf_template_account_name`` = ``openstack-vtemplate``
      - (StrOpt) Account name on the SolidFire Cluster to use as owner of template/cache volumes (created if does not exist).
    * - ``sf_volume_prefix`` = ``UUID-``
      - (StrOpt) Create SolidFire volumes with this prefix.
 Volume names are of the form <sf_volume_prefix><cinder-volume-id>.
 The default is to use a prefix of 'UUID-'.